Early Childhood Education

 The CT State Norwalk Early Childhood Program espouses the following core values:

 Quality Instruction: evidenced by meeting NAEYC Higher Education standards.

 Relationship Based Practices: evidenced by responsiveness to student needs, including access, diversity and intense advising.

 Integrity: as evidenced by the high standard of professionalism expected of our students and faculty.

 Community Engagement: evidenced by our responsiveness to the workforce as well as involvement in the early childhood organizations working on behalf of children and families within the community.
-Norwalk Community College provides a strong core curriculum that is integrated with a strong early childhood curriculum.
+CT State Norwalk provides a strong core curriculum that is integrated with a strong early childhood curriculum.
 It strives to produce individuals with knowledge, skill and disposition to be early childhood professionals who are effective at facilitating, promoting, and enhancing the learning and development of young children.
 The early childhood curricula is aligned with the Connecticut Early Learning Development Standards (CT.
 E.L.D.S.) for all children Birth to Age 5 as well as the professional standards of the National Association for the Education of Young Children.
 Knowledge, skills, and dispositions associated with successful professional education practice are the bedrock around which our early education program is designed.